purkonuddin/omamatest/README.md

-create a file named Dockerfile, change environment golang GOOS = windows to GOOS = linux via windows powershell with the command $ Env: GOOS = "linux", to check the changes use the go env command. compile the main.go file with the go build command main.go via windows powershell or Viscode so that it produces a new file with the name "main" without extension open the Docker Quickstart Terminal, and run the command to create docker images using the Dockerfile:
+create a file named Dockerfile, change environment golang GOOS = windows to GOOS = linux via windows powershell with the command $Env:GOOS="linux", to check the changes use the go env command. compile the main.go file with the go build command main.go via windows powershell or Viscode so that it produces a new file with the name "main" without extension open the Docker Quickstart Terminal, and run the command to create docker images using the Dockerfile:
      docker build -t <name docker images> -> to create a docker image